Battery Electric Vehicles (BEVs) Available in the US (As of September 16, 2018)

-If the Tesla models are excluded, the median ranges drops to 107 miles and median cost of $30,680.
-Median cost per mile actually increases $10 when the Tesla models are excluded.
+If the Tesla models are excluded, the median ranges drops to 114.5 miles and median cost is $31,838.
+Median cost per mile declines $10 to $280 when the Tesla models are excluded.

-The Chevrolet Bolt has the lowest cost per kWh at $625 with the Tesla Model S 75 a distant second at $925 and Model S 100D third at $975.
+The Chevrolet Bolt has the lowest cost per kWh at $610 with the Tesla Model 3 not far behind at $641.

-Looking at the cost per kWh of an EV’s battery pack, six BEVs are at or above $1,400.
-The smart fortwo electric drive takes the high-cost crown at $1,471 because of its small battery pack of 17 kWh.
-The BMW i3 has the second highest cost perkWh at $,464 followed by the Tesla Model X P100D.
+Looking at the cost per kWh of an EV’s battery pack, six BEVs are at or near $1,400.
+The Honda Clarity Electric takes the high-cost crown at $1,471 per kWh, followed by the Tesla Model X P100D.

-The analysis reveals that there are several ways to achieve a high-cost per kWh, including having either have a low cost and tiny battery pack, or very high cost and large battery pack.
-But the Bolt reveals the key to the future with a reasonable price combined with a good-sized battery pack.
+The analysis reveals that there are a few paths to having a high-cost per kWh, including having either a low or moderate price of the vehicle and tiny battery pack, or very high cost and large battery pack.
+But the Bolt and Model 3 reveal the key to the future and a low cost per kWh is with a reasonable price of the vehicle combined with a good-sized battery pack.

 Interested in which plug-in hybrid (PHEV) models are currently available in the US?
 Visit our Available PHEVs page.